 You can also explore my Airbnb guidebook map to discover nearby highlights for yourself.
 Or browse some ideas below…

 - Within walking distance of the Bungalow is a beautiful waterfront state park.
 Explore the 2+ miles of walking trails, collect sand dollars or search for red rock crabs on the beach.

-- Nisqually Wildlife Refuge is just 9 miles away and has many walking trails great for viewing birds and local estuary wildlife.
-A long pier was newly added to the refuge that extends the walking path nearly a mile out over the tidewaters.
+- The Billy Frank Jr. Nisqually National Wildlife Refuge is just 15 minutes away and has many walking trails great for viewing birds and estuary wildlife.
+A long pier extends the walking path nearly a mile out over the tidewaters.

 - Downtown Olympia is a great place to spend the day!
 There are numerous art galleries, great food & coffee shops, bars/pubs, a community fountain and extensive boardwalk along the harbor.

-- The Olympia Farmer’s Market, boasting produce, live plants and goods, is open April-October Thurs-Sun 10am-3pm, Nov/Dec Sat-Sun 10am-3pm, Jan-Mar Saturday only 10am-3pm.
-The market is located downtown at the northern terminus of Capital Way.
+- The Olympia Farmer’s Market, is an outdoor covered market open year round.
+It has lots of produce, live plants, crafts, soaps and soft goods.
+The market is located in downtown Olympia at the northern terminus of Capital Way.